jpedro/jpedro.github.io/self-hosting.md

 Easy.
 And yes.
 That `CNAME` contains the single line `test.example.com`, just like surge.

 ### Todos

-- [ ] Introduce surge-like directives, like redirects and auth, that basically re-render nginx `sites-enabled/` conf files for a deployment.
+- [ ] Introduce surge-like directives, like redirects and auth, that basically render nginx `sites-enabled/` conf files for a deployment.